-Harm reduction is an approach which aims to reduce the risks when using cannabis or other drugs and encourages safer behaviours.
+Harm reduction is an approach which aims to reduce the risks when using alcohol or other drugs such as cannabis and encourages safer behaviours.

 Harm reduction recognises that some people will continue to use cannabis regardless of the risks.

 However, there are strategies that can be used to help lower the risk of harm when using cannabis.